kul4252/website-1/README.rst

 The last command will run forever, watching for changes made to the source and rebuilding the project on each update.
 Press Ctrl+C to interrupt it.

+Thank you for reading this, I hope it will help you. pls share and support.